 Bacterial Involvement

 The yolk causes inflammation, but bacteria cause the infection that kills.
-Rural Veterinary Outreach notes that bacterial organisms most commonly involved are Escherichia coli (E. coli) and Enterococcus.
+According to the Merck Veterinary Manual, the bacterial organisms most commonly involved are Escherichia coli (E. coli) and Enterococcus.
 These bacteria often migrate from the intestinal tract through the cloaca and up into the reproductive tract, causing ascending salpingitis and peritonitis.
-Hens with peritonitis are more susceptible to bacterial infections in chickens which require prompt veterinary treatment with appropriate antibiotics.

 Management-Related Causes